JamieBort/Learning-Directory/Meta/README.md

   - That said, info on .gitignore may be better suited here maybe?: https://github.com/JamieBort/LearningDirectory/tree/master/Git#associated-links

-- ./Meta/package_json/

-  - To house info on the package.json file in this repo.

-  - TODO: delete this directory.
-It wont be needed.

 - ./Meta/readme/

   - To house info on the meta topic of README files.